Globalization of perturbative Chern-Simons theory on the moduli space of flat connections in the BV formalism: Properties of the desynschronized partition function

 where are the endomorphisms of $\Omega^\bullet(M,\g)$ analogous to $\Lambda,\mathbb{I},\mathbb{P}$ defined in \eqref{Lambda, II, PP}.

 We then have the following theorem: \begin{thm} For $A,A' \in \FC$ a pair of close flat connections, we have

-where $r_{\delta g}(\sfa)$ is given by the sum of connected Feynman diagrams with one edge marked by $\Lambda_{\delta g}$ or one leaf marked by $\mathbb{I}_{\delta g}$. \end{thm} \begin{proof}[Sketch of the proof] This proof is analogous to the proof of Proposition \ref{prop: variation of Z wrt A'}, using the fact that the renormalization cancels potential contributions from hidden boundary strata. \end{proof}
+where $r_{\delta g}(\sfa)$ is given by the sum of connected Feynman diagrams with one edge marked by $\Lambda_{\delta g}$ or one leaf marked by $\mathbb{I}_{\delta g}$. \end{thm} \begin{proof}[Sketch of the proof] This proof is analogous to the proof of Proposition \ref{prop: variation of Z wrt A'}, using the fact that the renormalization cancels potential contributions from hidden boundary strata.\footnote{ By Corollary \ref{cor: eta_A,A' boundary behavior}, the restriction of the propagator to the boundary of configuration space in the desynchronized theory agrees modulo regular terms to the propagator in the case $A=A'$, so the analysis of the hidden boundary strata of \cite{Axelrod1994} carries over without change. } \end{proof}